April 19, 2017

 The book was such a fun story!
 It moved along at a great pace and I literally could not put it down.
 I can't wait to read the sequels!

-If you are interested in signing a contract with 50/50 Press for publication of your book, please let us know when you will be available to speak with me over the phone.
+If you are interested in signing a contract for publication of your book, please let us know when you will be available to speak with me over the phone.
 This weekend will be busy for us, but I have some availability on Monday or Tuesday, if that would work for you.
 Just to let you know, we are in the Eastern Time Zone, so keep that in mind when finding a time.
 I'd like to discuss your manuscript and the next steps in our publication process.

 We loved your book and we’re excited about the opportunity to work with you."